vxnuaj/machine-learning/02-classification/README.md

 If each tree was overfit, given that Bootstrap Samples still contain some similar data, the overall result may still yield an overfit prediction with high variance.

 Random Forests, decorrelating each tree through Bootstrap Samples and a random selection of features, are able to produce results that are more generalizable.

+# Decision Tree Principles

+1. **Data Preparation:**
+   - **Collect and Clean Data:** Ensure the data is cleaned and preprocessed, handling missing values and categorical variables appropriately.

+2. **Feature Selection:**
+   - **Choose Features:** Identify the features to use for splitting nodes.

+3. **Tree Construction:**
+   - **Split Nodes:** For each node, select the feature and threshold that best separates the data.
+Use metrics like Gini impurity or entropy (for classification) or variance (for regression).
+   - **Recursive Partitioning:** Apply the splitting criteria recursively to create child nodes, continuing until a stopping criterion is met (e.g., maximum depth, minimum samples per leaf, or no further improvement).

+4. **Stopping Criteria:**
+   - **Max Depth:** Limit the maximum depth of the tree to prevent overfitting.
+   - **Min Samples Split:** Set a minimum number of samples required to split a node.
+   - **Min Samples Leaf:** Set a minimum number of samples required at a leaf node.

+5. **Tree Pruning:**
+   - **Post-Pruning (Optional):** After the tree is fully grown, prune nodes that provide little predictive power to improve generalization.

+6. **Prediction:**
+   - **Classification:** For classification, use the majority class of the samples in the leaf node.
+   - **Regression:** For regression, use the mean value of the samples in the leaf node.

+7. **Evaluation:**
+   - **Validate Performance:** Evaluate the tree using cross-validation or a separate test set to assess its performance and adjust hyperparameters as necessary.